John Hoberman

-Dr. John Milton Hoberman is a Professor of Germanic languages within the Department of Germanic Studies at the University of Texas at Austin.
+John Milton Hoberman is a Professor of Germanic languages within the Department of Germanic Studies at the University of Texas at Austin.
 He is the author of numerous books and articles on sports, specifically on their cultural impact, their relationship with race, and the issue of doping.

-He is a European cultural and intellectual historian, who has interests in Sportwissenschaft and the history of racial ideas.
+He is a European cultural and intellectual historian, who has interests in sports science and the history of racial ideas.
 He has published nearly one hundred sports articles and books in American newspapers and magazines and in Der Spiegel.
 As he is fluent in Scandinavian languages as well as German, he was e.g. co-editor for the North American sport historians of their special issue on 'German sports history.
 He is a Fellow of the European committee for sports history.

-Testosterone Dreams
+Writings

-His most recent book, Testosterone Dreams, is a history of the use of hormone treatments for lifestyle and performance enhancement during the last century, in the context of an analysis of modern society's ever-increasing use of chemical enhancements in general and its effect on human self-image.
+His book Testosterone Dreams (2005) is a history of the use of hormone treatments for lifestyle and performance enhancement during the last century, in the context of an analysis of modern society's ever-increasing use of chemical enhancements in general and its effect on human self-image.
 It focuses in particular on the early commercial marketing of the hormone testosterone, which is considered representative of all the performance-enhancing drugs that followed it.

-Book excerpts

-"Testosterone dreams are the fantasies of hormonal rejuvenation, sexual excitement, and supernormal human performance that have been inspired by testosterone since it was first synthesized in 1935."

-"Within a generation, sports audiences around the world were enjoying record-breaking performances achieved by athletes whose "productive power" was boosted by testosterone-based anabolic steroids.
-The "doping" of athletes with androgens and other hormones can thus be understood as one of the human enhancements that will precipitate an unprecedented crisis of human identity during the twenty-first century."

-"As more drugs are finding new and often unexpected uses, the distinction between illegitimate doping and socially acceptable forms of drug-assisted productivity is gradually disappearing.
-One consequence of this vanishing boundary is that the de facto legitimizing of a drug can also create an implicit or even explicit obligation to use it for purposes society or certain subcultures define as desirable."

-"Such scenarios show how hard it can be to determine where therapy ends and performance enhancement begins.
-This uncertainty about the boundary between healing and enhancement changes our sense of what is "normal" and what is not.
-If I become fatigued while my drug-taking coworkers stay alert, their "supernormal" stamina may well recalibrate the very idea of normal functioning.
-Their greater productivity might eventually legitimize their doping habit and make it compulsory for everyone.
-In this work environment, it is the drug-free worker who is in a state of deficiency."